Lokalise graphic of ICU message format

 format('booksCount', { n: 3 });

-Finally, please note that if you are uploading translation files with ICU plurals to Lokalise, you have to enable Detect ICU plurals option in the upload settings:
+When uploading translation files with ICU plurals to Lokalise, make sure to enable the Detect ICU plurals option in the upload settings.

 Interpolation